 Do your best to pick the most appropriate category for your business.
-But don’t worry if you change your mind, as you can always change it in the future.
+But don’t worry if you change your mind, as you can always switch categories in the future.

 Next, Facebook will prompt you to upload a profile picture.

-Most businesses use their logo as a profile picture, as Shopify does on their Facebook Page:
+Most businesses use their logo as a profile picture, as Shopify does on its Facebook page: